lucasphilipp1/3D-Electron-Microscopy-of-Dinoflagellate-Chromosomes-Across-Many-Species/README.md

 Segmented images and 3D reconstructions of dinoflagellate nuclei are available in interactive format online at: <br /> 👉👉👉 https://petapixelproject.com/mosaics/biology/dinoflagellates/philipp2025/ 👈👈👈 <br />
 No download or installation required.
 Use the K and L keys to scroll through the z stacks.
+Click the play button to view a slide-show highlighting interesting features in the data.

 <img width="1792" height="1120" alt="BBV screenshot" src="https://github.com/user-attachments/assets/26b8ea76-92f7-403c-86cd-70cd78aa6f8b" />